Gerrproger/Popuper/README.md

 ```

 <br/>
-Now you just need to initialize енру library.
+Now you just need to initialize the library.
 ```javascript
 $(function(){
   popuper.init();